 Like a Victorian parlor, this room is a formal meeting place.
-The public is welcome to visit and see the antique furnishings and artwork.
+But people are also welcome to visit and see the antique furnishings and artwork.
 Original pieces include the pedestals, mirror, chandelier, large marble-topped table and the S-shaped sofa.
 When exiting, stop by the exhibit cases along the east wall of the corridor.
 One case describes the Governor's original private office on the first floor of the building.
-A member of the Governor's senior staff now offices there, so public tours are not permitted.
+A member of the Governor's senior staff now offices there, so touring is not permitted.